stormpath/stormpath-documentation/source/auth_n.rst

 Step 5: Configure Your Attribute Mappings
 """""""""""""""""""""""""""""""""""""""""

 When a new Account logs in via SAML, the IdP sends along a number of SAML attributes.
-These attributes are mapped to Stormpath :ref:`Account attributes <ref-account>` (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
+These attributes are mapped to Stormpath `Account attributes <https://docs.stormpath.com/rest/product-guide/latest/reference.html#account>`__ (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
 In this step we will configure how these IdP SAML Attributes are mapped to Stormpath attributes.

 4.1.
 Find the Existing SAML Attributes
 +++++++++++++++++++++++++++++++++++++++++++++